what we’ve discovered

 The launch of the Ordinals protocol marked a significant milestone for NFT creation directly on the Bitcoin network.
 Rodarmor’s proposal to have arbitrary data inscribed onto satoshis offered a new avenue for NFT creation on Bitcoin without changing its primary protocol or relying on separate blockchains.

-It was made possible only by two Bitcoin upgrades that increased Bitcoin’s block capacity: SegWit and Taproot.
+Ordinals inscriptions were made possible by primarily two Bitcoin upgrades, which mostly increased Bitcoin’s block capacity: SegWit and Taproot.

 The Ordinals protocol leveraged Bitcoin’s security to ensure Ordinal inscriptions remained fully on-chain, stored inside the script of a Taproot transaction input.
 Initially, inscribers could only attach up to 4MB of data on each satoshi.